 It’s said that the basil could help the man with the recovery of power and happiness lost after the expulsion from Eden.
-It’s also said there is no greater magical power, nor a more powerful talisman, and in this sense, basil is a precious aid, because its occult power positively influences the mind and emotions.
+It’s also said there is no greater magical power, nor a more powerful talisman.
+In this sense, basil is a precious aid, because its occult power positively influences the mind and emotions.

 An African legend also claims that basil protects against scorpions.

-For the Mexican villagers, the basil is endowed with magical properties, and they believe that the leaves can attract fortune in business and love.
+The basil is endowed with magical properties for the Mexican villagers, who believe the leaves can attract fortune in business and love.